FctsFxns/schultzen-web/_works/say-hi-to-tom.md

 ---
-title: “Say hi to Tom!”
+title: Say hi to Tom!
 categories: Projects Performatic Collage 2015
 intro: A participatory collage project on tourism, exchange, and the circulation of personal narratives through the postal system.
 featured_image: /media/images/SayHi.jpg